giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-In this example if a `Car` object could not be successfully created then the `parsingError` handler will get invoked which will return a `HTTP Bad Request` response.
+In this example if a `Car` object could not be successfully created then the `parsingError` handler will get invoked which will return a `HTTP Bad Request` response containing the parsing error message.

 **Special note**